TechAditya01/AZURE_PROJECT_TECH_TRAINING/README.md

 ## Features

 * **USER-FRIENDLY:**  Users can describe everything in plain English.
-* **Solidity Code Generation:** The application uses the Azure services to keep web-app updated based on the as per go rule!
+* **Complaint Generator:** The application uses the Azure services to keep web-app updated based on the as per go rule!
 * **Error Handling:** Basic error handling for invalid requests and spam protection

 ## Getting Started